AMIR-H-P/Discord-H04X/README.md

 By using H04X, you agree to be responsible and liable for any consequences

 ## Features
-- [ ] - [Selft Bot](https://github.com/AstraaDev/Discord-All-Tools-In-One) - Turn your discord account into a self bot.
+- [x] - [Create Channels ](https://github.com/AstraaDev/Discord-All-Tools-In-One) - Creating Channel With Specified Amount

 ## Installation
 `